 Read also: Why Is Butter So Expensive ?

 In case you don’t have any cream cheese, or don’t want to use it there are a few options.
 Which you use depends on how you’re making your cheesecake: baked or unbaked.
 All of these work great for a no bake cheesecake, but they may not all be great for baked cheesecake.
-Here’s the substitutes.
+Here are the substitutes.

 Ricotta is a type of fine white cheese, similar to cream cheese in that it’s white, fresh, unsalted, and spreadable.
 But it can be made form different kinds of milk, not just cow’s milk, thus leading to different notes.
 Where cream cheese is made using milk and cream, traditional ricotta is made from leftover whey, so it has a much, much lower fat content.